san-sei/documents/content/en/docs/administration/createworkspace.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
         <p>In this step choose the device that you like to use as your security key.
-By clicking on <span style="font-weight:bold;">Save & Continue</span> you see a page based on the security key device that you have chosen.<br><br>
+Click on <span style="font-weight:bold;">Save & Continue</span> to see a page based on the security key device that you have chosen.<br><br>
             To activate your security key please visit the related part:<br><br>
             </p>
             <div class="step-row-container">